 New self-driving bus route to Fife

 Sit back and take in the views across the Firth of Forth on a self-driving bus!
 Launching in May 2023, you can travel between two transport exchanges across the Forth Road Bridge.

 It’s the most ambitious and complex autonomous bus pilot in the world!

-Trams run from York Place in the city centre to Edinburgh Airport in a journey time of approximately 35 minutes.
+Trams run from Newhaven through Leith to York Place in the city centre and onto Edinburgh Airport which takes just under an hour.